thomad74/gatorgrouper/README.md

 ### Functions Tested

 The test suite is designed to test the different functions of `gatorgrouper.py`.
-The first function the test suites test is to make sure that there are the correct amount of students in each group.
+The first function the test suite tests is to ensure that there are the correct amount of students in each group.
 The test suite also makes sure that the shuffle function is working correctly.
 There are also test cases to make sure that the professor has the option to mark students absent, and these